-It's caused by the bacterium Legionella pneumophila found in both potable and nonpotable water systems.
-Legionnaires’ disease is caused by inhaling or aspirating small droplets of water contaminated with the bacteria.
+The source of this disease is the bacterium Legionella pneumophila found in both potable and nonpotable water systems.
+Legionella causes include inhaling or aspirating small droplets of water contaminated with the bacteria.

 Smokers, the elderly, and those with chronic lung disease or suppressed immune systems are more likely to become infected but healthy people may also be at risk.

 The Importance of Protection

 Countless public-facing businesses count on their water systems to be clean and free from contamination.
 Their patrons and guests trust them to have the safest and cleanest water systems to prevent outbreaks of this disease and other illnesses.
 However, these operations present an inherent Legionnaires’ risk if they do not have a solid prevention and mitigation plan in place.

 For example, hotels and health clubs typically feature hot tubs, saunas, and swimming pools.
 These all have the potential to release water vapor into the air that can carry bacteria.
 Hospitals and other healthcare facilities house people with compromised immunity who may contract waterborne diseases more easily.
 Hotel air-conditioning systems and ice makers can generate condensation that allows pathogens to collect and breed, making them one of the most common causes of Legionnaires’ Disease.